-Amazon CloudWatch pricing can get tricky.
-CloudWatch’s pricing is based on three parts, just like any other observability tool: a data ingest pipeline, a place to store data, and a management console.
+Amazon CloudWatch pricing can be tricky.
+Like any other observability tool, it’s based on a data ingest pipeline, a place to store data, and a management console.

-When using it, you’ll face costs related to ingesting data into the data store, retaining data there, and using the visualization and management tools that help you derive insights from data.
+When using CloudWatch, you’ll incur charges for ingesting data into the store, retaining it, and accessing the visualization and management tools that help you derive insights.

 But how exactly does CloudWatch pricing work?
-And how can you keep tabs on it so the charges don’t spiral out of control?
+How can you monitor it to prevent the charges from going out of control?
+Keep reading to discover all the details.

 What is Amazon CloudWatch?

-Amazon CloudWatch is a built-in AWS tool that keeps an eye on all of your AWS resources and applications.
+Amazon CloudWatch is a built-in AWS tool that monitors all your AWS resources and applications.

-Head over to the CloudWatch home page, and you’ll see metrics for every single AWS service you’re using.
+Head over to the CloudWatch home page, and you’ll see metrics for every AWS service you use.
 You can also build custom dashboards to display stats about your custom apps and metric groups.

 How do you access Amazon CloudWatch?